gabriel-antero/gabriel-antero/README.md

 ## About me

-- 🎓 Formado em Engenharia da Computação
+- 🎓 Graduated in Computer Engineering
-- 💻 Desenvolvedor Front-End
+- 💻 Front-End Developer

 ## Languages and Tools: